We now have a cluster/universe on six nodes with a replication factor of

 NoteIf you want this cluster to be able to support Redis clients, you must perform this step.

-While the YCQL and PostgreSQL (Beta) services are turned on by default after all the yb-tservers start, the Redis-compatible YEDIS service is off by default.
+While the YCQL and YSQL APIs are turned on by default after all of the YB-TServers start, the Redis-compatible YEDIS API is off by default.
 If you want this cluster to be able to support Redis clients, run the following command from any of the 4 instances.
 The command below will add the special Redis table into the DB and also start the YEDIS server on port 6379 on all instances.

 View the master UI dashboard